LibrariesHacked/somerset-mobile-libraries/README.md

 The application is designed to be easily customisable to an alternative mobile library service.

-By modifying the [mobiles.config](js/mobiles.config) file and providing alternative data in the data folder, the solution can be made to work for any library service.
+By modifying the [mobiles.config](js/mobiles.config) file, and providing alternative data in the data folder, the solution can be made to work for any library service.
 The python scripts provided should provide the means to create geocoordinate data (if not available already) and route data.

 ## Mobile library data